Independent

 What's Included

-• Criminality classifications (e.g., convicted, pending charges, non-criminal)
+• Criminality classifications (convicted, pending charges, non-criminal)

 • Facility-level data, including population breakdowns and average length of stay